Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### Identify Your Type

 After identifying your core emotion, the next step is to identify your type.
-There are three types per core emotion, and each one handles the core emotion differently.
+There are three types per core emotion, each one handles the core emotion differently.
 One type uses emotion actively as a form of empowerment or motivation.
 Another type suppresses the emotion actively, attempting to escape the uncomfortable feeling.
 And the last class has the emotion unconsciously influencing them from the background.
-Determine your type within the core emotion you identify with the most by examining the core motivation and fear.
+Determine your style within the core emotion you identify with the most by examining the core motivation and fear.

 <article class="section-content">